 PDN will alert school nurse of any changes to students' medical condition status or care, need to call parent and or call 911.
-This is not to remove any responsibility from school nurse but to ensure flow of communication about students' health needs.
+This is not to add any responsibility to school nurse but to ensure flow of communication about students' health needs.